tess1o/geopulse/docs/CONFIGURATION.md

 *These settings apply to all users and cannot be customized individually.*

+### Disabling Sign Up via email/password
+If you do not want to allow users to sign up via email/password, you can disable it by setting the following environment variable:
+`GEOPULSE_AUTH_SIGN_UP_ENABLED=false`.
+By default, sign up is enabled.

 ### OIDC Authentication

 GeoPulse supports OpenID Connect (OIDC) authentication for single sign-on with popular providers like Google, Microsoft,